-The Common Object Request Broker Architecture (CORBA) is a standard that provides a set of rules for writing platform independent applications.
-The CORBA standard is developed by the Object Management Group (OMG).
-A major drawback with CORBA is that it requires a lot of functionality in order to connect diverse platforms within a heterogonous system.
-Because of this, variants of CORBA exist, two major are MinimumCORBA [15] for resource constrains systems, and RT-CORBA [17] for time-critical systems.
+The Common Object Request Broker Architecture (CORBA) is a middleware architecture that defines communication between nodes.
+CORBA provides a communication standard that can be used to write platform independent applications.
+The standard is developed by the Object Management Group8 (OMG).
+There are different versions of CORBA available, e.g., MinimumCORBA [12] for resource constrains systems, and RT-CORBA [14] for timecritical systems.

-RT-CORBA is a set of extensions to CORBA tailored to equip Object Request Brokers (ORBs) to be used as a component of a real-time system.
-Features supported by RT-CORBA are explicit thread pools and queuing control.
-RT-CORBA builds on controlling the use of processor, memory and network resources.
-Since RT-CORBA adds complexity to the standard CORBA it is not considered very useful for vehicular systems.
-MinimumCORBA defines a subset of the CORBA functionality that is more suitable for resource-constrained systems, where e.g. some or the dynamics is reduced.
+RT-CORBA is a set of extensions tailored to equip Object Request Brokers (ORBs) to be used for real-time systems.
+RT-CORBA supports explicit thread pools and queuing control, and controls the use of processor, memory and network resources.
+Since RT-CORBA adds complexity to the standard CORBA, it is not considered very useful for resource-constrained systems.
+MinimumCORBA defines a subset of the CORBA functionality that is more suitable for resource-constrained systems, where some of the dynamics is reduced.

-OMG has defined a CORBA Component Model (CCM) [16], which extends the CORBA object model by defining features and services that enables application developers to implement, mange, configure and deploy components.
-In addition the CCM allows a better software reuse for server-applications and provides a greater flexibility for dynamic configuration of CORBA applications.
+OMG has defined a CORBA Component Model (CCM) [2], which extends the CORBA object model by defining features and services that enables application developers to implement, mange, configure and deploy components.
+In addition the CCM allows better software reuse for serverapplications and provides a greater flexibility for dynamic configuration of CORBA applications.